Vido/drunken-robots/README.md

 - psychics:
     This will use the data that the crawlers gathered.
-	Then it will guess something, some number, some date Very deep magic here.
+	Then it will guess something, some number, some date.
+        Very deep magic here.

 - 'i havent named it yet' ('benchmark')